blin/ponish/editors-notes.md

     original is "if glyph ends in the top side of an imaginary glyph box (one-leg-A, E, L, P, R, U, V) it can be double-sized even if followed by a consonant.
+- In lesson 3 the "success" example implies that the starting point of the S-S symbol is at the bottom of the circle.
+Drawing S-S from the bottom requires one and a half circle-strokes and one line-stroke or one circle-stroke and two line-strokes (one up and one down).
+"No wrong spelling", so I consider S-S starting point to be at the top of the circle.
+- Only one version of "fect" and "logy" is implemented K-line/L-line second forms are used when affix precedes K or L, so that the combination forms a sine wave.

 ## Comments on the original